Teleport Named an Overall Leader in Zero Trust Platforms by KuppingerCole Analysts

 SSH TUN/TAP tunneling

-Bonus - SSH tunnel over TOR
+Bonus: SSH tunnel over TOR

-So far, we've discussed how SSH supports tunneling inside existing SSH sessions.
+So far, we have discussed how SSH tunnels other traffic inside an SSH session.
 But SSH itself can be tunneled over other protocols such as SOCKS.
-TOR is a popular anonymity software that supports tunneling any protocol over its SOCKS5 proxy.

 bash $ torsocks ssh user@<remote_server>